-If there is an interest in establishing a parking requirement, the Council could consider either establishing a requirement per bedroom or a flat number regardless of bedrooms.
+If there is an interest in establishing a parking requirement, the Commission could consider either establishing a requirement per bedroom or a flat number regardless of bedrooms.
 If ultimately the approval process is discretionary rather than administrative, then parking could be considered on a case by case basis of a site and its surroundings.
-If the Council feels that additional parking should be required, options to address stacked parking or front yard allowances for group living uses may need to be reviewed due to the limits of lot sizes for existing single family or two-family structures.
+If the Commission feels that additional parking should be required, options to address stacked parking or front yard allowances for group living uses may need to be reviewed due to the limits of lot sizes for existing single family or two-family structures.

-Licensing and Inspections:

-Group Living uses such as shelters, nursing and assisted living facilities, Greek housing, and university housing are all governed under other state licensing requirements which regulate general life safety requirements for the dwellings.
-Any other form of group living with multiple tenants would be subject to the City's rental housing ordinance and be required to meet minimum life safety elements of the building and fire codes and register the rentals with the City.
+Licensing and Inspections: Group Living uses such as nursing and assisted living facilities, Greek housing, and university housing are all governed under other state licensing requirements which regulate general life safety requirements for the dwellings.
+Rental housing in the city, which can contain multiple tenants, would be regulated under the City's rental housing ordinance and be required to meet minimum life safety elements of the building and fire codes and register the rentals with the City.

 The proposed use may not fall under other licensing requirements and would not be regulated under the City's rental housing ordinance if there is no charge of rent for occupants.
-Some agencies that operate the proposed use may be subject to program monitoring if they receive state or federal funds to operate the homes, but there is no assurance that would be the case in all situations as no state licensing is mandatory for the use.
+Some agencies that operate these uses may be subject to program monitoring if they receive state or federal funds to operate the homes, but there is no assurance that would be the case in all situations.

-Staff anticipates that single-family or two-family properties are intended for purchase by agencies or groups that want to provide for the proposed supervised group home.
-These structures may or may not be compliant with current minimum standards for life safety measures that are applied in the Rental Code.
-To ensure some element of minimum life safety, without the need for continued inspection as is done under the rental housing code, staff would suggest establishment of minimum standards for review at the time of application for the use.
-Such requirements could include proof of operable windows, means of egress, egress windows/emergency escape openings, and minimum fire protection systems addressing equipment to detect a fire, actuate an alarm, or suppress or control a fire in accordance with the International Fire Code.
-If this was the direction for these types of uses, the Fire Department would need to assist in finalizing some general standards for approval of such use.
-However, these types of requirements exceed what a single family home owner must do for purchase and use of a property and would make it similar to how a rental property is evaluated currently.
+It is anticipated that single family or two family properties are intended for purchase which may or may not be compliant with current minimum standards for basic life safety.
+To ensure some element of minimum life safety, without the need for continued inspection as typically done under the rental code, staff would suggest that minimum standards be established at the time of application, such as requirements for operable windows, means of egress, egress windows/emergency escape openings, and minimum fire protection systems addressing equipment to detect a fire, actuate an alarm, or suppress or control a fire in accordance with the International Fire Code.
+The Fire Department will need to assist in finalizing some general standards for approval of such use.
+These types of requirements exceed what a single family home owner must do for purchase and use of a property.

-Approval Process:

-In zones where Group Living uses are currently allowed, the approval authority is either an administrative approval through a Minor Site Development Plan or a Special Use Permit approved by the Zoning Board of Adjustment.
-The Minor Site Development Plan allows the use by right.
-However, the Zoning Ordinance typically assumes site improvements are needed through a plan review of such improvements.
+Approval Process: In zones where Group Living uses are currently allowed the approval authority is either an administrative approval through a Minor Site Development Plan or a Special Use Permit which is approved by the Zoning Board of Adjustment.
+The Minor Site Development Plan allows the use by right, however, typically assumes site improvements are needed through a plan review of such improvements.
 The Special Use Permit requires a more case-by-case basis consideration of a project focusing on the use and its design and layout.